fractalide/fractalide-website-styx/content/luceo.md

                 <img src="/img/roadmap-min/fractal-min.png" />
                 <h3>Privacy Preserving</h3>
                 <p>
                     Is there an organisation that accepts having all of its income and expenses seen by its competitors?
-In the vein of free speech, one should be able to censor your transactions from those that would conspire to control.
+In the vein of free speech, one should be able to censor your transactions from malicious actors.
                 </p>
             </div>
             <div class="col-lg-4 col-xs-12 text-center development_item">
                 <img src="/img/roadmap-min/fractal-min.png" />
                 <h3>Modular</h3>
                 <p>
-                    Jormungandr, builds on <code>chain-libs</code>, a modular framework implemented in Rust.
+                    Jormungandr, the name of the consensus node, builds on <code>chain-libs</code>, a modular framework implemented in Rust.
 Allowing Luceo to be easily embedded in other applications.
                 </p>
             </div>
             <div class="col-lg-4 col-xs-12 text-center development_item">